 Now it’s time to give back to these unforgettable places.
 The past couple of years’ record-breaking wildfires impacted destinations throughout Oregon, burning roughly 1.07 million acres and destroying more than 4,000 homes around the Mt.
 Hood National Forest, the Santiam Canyon, the McKenzie River Valley, the Central Oregon Coast, the Umpqua and Rogue valleys and the Klamath Basin.
 More than a year later and communities are still picking up the pieces.

-During this holiday season of giving, consider donating to the recovery of Oregon’s wildfire-impacted communities.
+Consider donating to the recovery of Oregon’s wildfire-impacted communities.
 Your contribution will help residents rebuild with resiliency.
 The Oregon Community Foundation is gathering funds to support recovery statewide.
 Here are some more ways to help the different regions of Oregon.

 The Archie Creek Fire spread 131,542 acres east of Roseburg in the Umpqua Valley.
 Perched above the North Umpqua River, The Steamboat Inn was in the middle of the fire’s path, with flames burning within feet of their historic 1950s cottages.
 The buildings survived, however, The Steamboat Inn’s three water systems and septic system did not.
 The Woodwards, a young family who bought the property in 2017, launched a GoFundMe page to cover repair costs while still living at the Inn without water, septic or phone lines.
 Fans of the historic property — long a mainstay of fly fishers — can also show their support by purchasing merchandise and gift cards.